deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/reserved-list-management.md

 ## Listing all available reserved lists

-The `list_reserved_lists` command is used to list all reserved lists in Datastore.
+The `list_reserved_lists` command is used to list all reserved lists in the database.
 It takes no arguments and displays a simple list of reserved lists in newline-delimited format as follows:

 ```shell